-However, earlier research (Van der Woude, 2008, De Pagter, 2009 and Boost et al, 2010) also shows that in innovation processes in smaller enterprises a structured approach appears to be the exception to the rule.
+However, earlier research (Van der Woude, 2008) also shows that in innovation processes in smaller enterprises a structured approach appears to be the exception to the rule.
 It is the entrepreneur who plays a pivotal role, at the expense of learning lessons and embedding experiences for future projects.
 It is our aim to develop the entrepreneur's competencies by means of going through a learning cycle of single-loop, double-loop and triple loop learning: reduction of mistakes, change towards new concepts and improvement of the ability to learn.
 This can more easily be effected when an entrepreneur withdraws from the daily routines and takes time to develop processes to professionalize his organisation and his employees.